SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Aman-Grandhi/_index.md

 ---

-Rifat Bin Rashid is a first-year doctoral candidate in the Department of Electrical and Computer Engineering at Rutgers University, working under the supervision of Professor Narayan Mandayam.
-Prior to joining Rutgers, he earned his bachelor's degree from the Bangladesh University of Engineering and Technology (BUET).
-His research interests lie in next-generation wireless communication systems and signal processing techniques.
-Currently, he serves as a graduate assistant at WINLAB.
+Aman Grandh is a student associated with Engineering Honors Academy at Rutgers New Brunswick.
+He is currently pursuing degrees in Electrical Engineering and Computer Science.
+He has a strong passion for math, science, and programming and plans to use these skills to solve problems related to wireless communications.
+He is open to working in all types of industries and am open-minded.
+He has previous experience in robotics through FRC and FLL in my middle school and high school career.